EddyLuten/mkdocs-alias-plugin/README.md

 **Features and Bug Fixes:**

-- Added the ability to use alias style links to anchors withing the current page, e.g.: `[[#my-anchor]]`
+- Added the ability to use alias style links to anchors withing the current page, e.g.: `[[#my-anchor]]`.
-- Adds support for page icons in link aliases, thank you @joapuiib for your [contribution](https://github.com/EddyLuten/mkdocs-alias-plugin/pull/15)!
+- Added support for page icons in link aliases, thank you @joapuiib for your [contribution](https://github.com/EddyLuten/mkdocs-alias-plugin/pull/15)!
+- Added support for using the key `alias` and/or `aliases` for defining page aliases in meta sections.
+- Changed verbose mode to now also generates a tab-delimited log file containing each alias in the wiki.

 ## 0.8.1